Turning Courses into Careers

 Support for students who are undecided

-The Career Development Center (CDC) on campus offers individual career counseling appointments to currently enrolled students.
+The Career Development Services (CDC) on campus offers individual career counseling appointments to currently enrolled students.
 Students can work one-on-one with a career counselor to talk through the career exploration process and different majors to pursue.
 When appropriate, students may be referred to take one of many career inventories (fees may apply for inventories).

 The CDC also hosts fun, free workshops for undecided students.
 Major in Success is a two-day workshop where students can explore their interests, skills, values and personality type to help them find the right college major.
 There is even a two credit-hour college course that students can take, CDV 110, to begin the career exploration process.